testinggospels/jms-service/README.md

 **Run from your IDE**

-- Execute the `main` method in the `com.fauxauldrich.jmsservice.jmsServiceApplication` class from your IDE.
+- Execute the `main` method in the `com.testinggospels.jmsservice.jmsServiceApplication` class from your IDE.
 - Or you can use the [Spring Boot Maven plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html) like so:
   ```shell
   mvn spring-boot:run